mtvs/eloquent-aggregate-rating/README.md

 # Eloquent Aggregate Rating

-Automatic ratings aggregation for a Laravel Eloquent model with reviews.
+Automatic rating aggregation for Laravel Eloquent models with reviews.

 This package aggregates the ratings' average and count of a model, which is reviewed, and updates the model on the occurance of the specified events, e.g.: